brettelliot/ecal/README.rst

     cal_df = ecal.get('2017-03-30')

-The results will be an earnings calendar in a pandas Dataframe:
+The results will be an earnings calendar in a pandas DataFrame:

 .. code-block:: none